Colenso, South Africa: Eskom Power Station

-For many years the town's principal industry was the power station, originally built for South African Railways and opened in June 1926 and finally decommissioned in 1985.
+For many years the town's principal industry was the power station, originally built for South African Railways, opened in June 1926 and decommissioned in 1985.

-Steep gradients on the Natal section of South African Railways, particularly in the Natal Midlands meant that electrification could well be beneficial, particularly if regenerative braking was employed.
+Steep gradients on the Natal section of South African Railways, particularly in the Natal Midlands meant that electrification could be beneficial, particularly if regenerative braking was employed.
 Building work started in 1921 and the power station was opened in 1926 with a capacity of 60 MW.
 Initially it only provided power for the 274 km section of the Glencoe – Pietermaritzburg part of the Durban-Johannesburg railway – the area that not only had the greatest gradients, but also the area that was closest to the coalfields of the Glencoe region.

 The power station was sold to the Electricity Supply Commission (Escom) in January 1927.
-It used coal that was brought in by rail from the coalfields of North Natal and water from the Tugela River.
+It used coal that was brought by rail from the coalfields of North Natal and water from the Tugela River.
 It continued to be the provider of electrical power for the railway, which by 1937 consisted of the whole of the Natal section of the Durban – Johannesburg line (516 route kilometres) and the 229 km spur to Bethlehem in the Orange Free State.
-Between 1944 and 1959 a series of new generators were commissioned, resulting in the power station's capacity being increased to 160 MW.
+Between 1944 and 1959 a series of new generators were commissioned, resulting in the power station's capacity increasing to 160 MW.
 However, in the 1960s, changes in technology led to a change in the economics of power production.
-New power stations such as Ingagane were built at the coal fields themselves and the use of 400 kV power lines from 1972 reduced the cost of transporting electricity.
-In the early 1980s Eskom initiated a massive development program: in 1980 new large power stations at Kriel (3,000 MW), Hendrina (2,000 MW) and Camden (1,600 MW) had been commissioned and in the next few years a number of other new power stations gave South Africa a surplus of generating capacity and many of the 1960s vintage power stations (including Colenso's refurbishment) had become uneconomic.
+New power stations such as Ingagane were built at the coal fields themselves and the use of 400 kV power lines in 1972 reduced the cost of transporting electricity.
+In the early 1980s Eskom initiated a massive development program: in 1980 new large power stations at Kriel (3 GW), Hendrina (2 GW) and Camden (1,6 MW) had been commissioned.
+In the next years a number of other new power stations gave South Africa a surplus of generating capacity and many of the 1960s vintage power stations (including Colenso's refurbishment) had become uneconomic.
 This meant that the continued use of the Colenso power station was no longer economically viable.
 The original part of the power station was decommissioned in 1970 and the 1944-1959 extensions in 1985.

 The power station itself dominated that town and Escom provided housing and a social and sports club for its employees and their families.
-Such was its domination of the town, that Escom also undertook the supply of water and electricity not only to the homes of its employees, but to the whole borough.
+Such was its domination, that Escom also undertook the supply of water and electricity not only to the homes of its employees, but to the whole borough.

 By 2010, the power surplus in South Africa had turned into a power shortage and active proposals were being put into place to build a new coal-fired power station close to the site of the old one.